NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 4. Tapetum.

-Microsporogenesis: The process of the formation and differentiation of microspores (pollen grains) from microspore mother cells (MMC) by reductional division is called microsporogenesis.
-Sporogenous tissues are those which are compactly arranged in the form of homogenous cells and it is present at the center of each microsporangium when the anther is young.
+The process of the formation and differentiation of microspores (pollen grains) from microspore mother cells (MMC) by reductional division is called microsporogenesis.
+Sporogenous tissues are those that are compactly arranged in the form of homogenous cells, and it is present at the center of each microsporangium when the anther is young.

-It represents the male gametophytes nd made up of two-layered walls that is,
+It represents the male gametophytes nd made up of two-layered walls that are,

-1. Exine- It is made up of sporopollenin and it is the most resistant organic matter is known.
-It can withstand high temperatures, strong acids, and alkali, as well as no enzyme, can degrade sporopollenin.
+1. Exine- It is made up of sporopollenin, and it is the most resistant organic matter known.
+It can withstand high temperatures, strong acids, and alkali, and it can degrade sporopollenin.

-Germ pore: It apertures on exine where sporopollenin is absent and forms the pollen tube.
-A plasma membrane surrounds the cytoplasm of the pollen grain and a mature pollen consists of 2 cells with a nucleus (Vegetative and Generative)
+It apertures on the exine where sporopollenin is absent and forms the pollen tube.
+A plasma membrane surrounds the cytoplasm of the pollen grain, and a mature pollen consists of 2 cells with a nucleus (Vegetative and Generative)

 • Bigger